Frequently Asked Questions for International Patients

 When can I start my travel plans?

-After reviewing your medical records, our United States board-certified doctors will determine if treatment at Henry Ford Health System is right for you.
-Once you receive a report with your treatment plan and cost estimate, our care coordinators are available to help you organize your travel plans.
+After reviewing your medical records, our United States board-certified doctors will determine if treatment at Henry Ford Health is right for you.
+Once you receive a report with your treatment plan and cost estimate, our care coordinators will advise you on the next steps.

 How can I pay for my care?